Endlex-net/Rwords/README.md

     Word            A word you want to learn.
     WordsPath       A file with words you want to learn.
     ReviewPage      A count of review page.
+    ReviewOffset    A count of item on a page.

 Command:
-    a add           Add words(from files) in your memory store. l learn         Learn a word form memory store. r review        Review the words in memory store. d dashboard     Check out your study analysis results.
+    a add           Add words(from files) in your memory store. l learn         Learn a word form memory store. r review        Review all words in memory store. d dashboard     Check out your study analysis results.

 Options: